aragonzkresearch/tlcs-c/README.md

 # Time Lock Cryptographic Service (TLCS) based on League of Entropy (a.k.a. drand)
 ## Overview
 The repository provides implementation of TLCS described as Protocol 2 in this [note](https://hackmd.io/WYp7A-jPQvK8xSB1pyH7hQ).
-The implementation is based on the [mcl](https://github.com/herumi/mcl/) library By Shigeo Mitsunari/
+The implementation is based on the [mcl](https://github.com/herumi/mcl/) library By Shigeo Mitsunari/ and allows to create public keys for virtually any elliptic curve supported by openssl.
 ## Installation
 ```bash
 git clone https://github.com/herumi/mcl.git